zerrdev/claudeto/README.md

 Continuously develops features until all tasks are complete.
 The loop:

 1. Checks for incomplete tasks in `.claude/.agent-todos`
-2. Runs the feature developer on the next pending task
+2. Runs the developer on the next pending task
 3. Repeats until no pending tasks remain

 ## Directory Structure